Is this program right for you?

 Where & how you learn

-- Take classes full-time to earn your certificate in nine months or take one class a semester and finish in less than three years
+- Take classes full-time to earn your certificate in two semesters: Fall and Spring

 - Complete four core classes and one specialization course